Frequently Asked Questions

 SPH 4A, SPH 4G

-If you were Educated outside of the Province of Ontario you must provide a Comprehensive Report from ICAS to verify your Education before you will be allowed to complete an application (Please see Frequently Asked Questions for further clarification).
+If you were Educated outside of the Province of Ontario you must provide a Comprehensive Report from ICAS to verify your Education before you will be allowed to complete an application (Please see below for further clarification).

 You are also required to bring a typed résumé with 3 references listed (that are not a personal friend or related to you by blood or marriage) and a cover letter outlining why you would like to be a part of our electrical Pre-apprenticeship Program.

-Note: A “GED” (General Education Development) Certificate is NOT a High School Diploma, it is an equivalency, and may be accepted in special situations as a substitute for the Diploma ONLY (Please see Frequently Asked Questions for further clarification).
+Note: A “GED” (General Education Development) Certificate is NOT a High School Diploma, it is an equivalency, and may be accepted in special situations as a substitute for the Diploma ONLY (Please see below for further clarification).

 When is the next Intake?